w3c/sdw-sosa-ssn/ssn/rdf/examples/readme.md

 ## Number of sunspots

-An RDF file containing a [example ttl graph file](sunspots.ttl) corresponding tothis example is available.
+An RDF file containing a [example ttl graph file](sunspots.ttl) corresponding to this example is available.

 ## Seismograph measuring ground displacement speed